openshift-labs/learn-katacoda/intro-openshift/container-internals-lab-3/07-pod-networking.md

 The goal of this exercise is to gain a basic understanding of container networking.
-First, start a container in OpenShift to work with:
+First, we need a container to work with.
+In a **new** terminal, start a container in OpenShift:

 ``oc run --restart=Never --attach --stdin --tty --image rhel7/rhel rhel-test bash``{{execute}}

-Once the container becomes active, bring up another terminal and run the the rest of the tests:
+Once the container becomes active, run the following commands in your primary terminal:

 ``oc describe pod rhel-test``{{execute}}